Engineering diamond interfaces free of dark spins: Dark Spin Correlation Measurements

+For the dark spin $T_2$ measurement, the pulse sequence is shown in Fig.~\ref{figSI:DarkT2}(a).
+It is similar in structure to the sequence for dark spin $T_1$ (Fig.~\ref{fig:DarkT1}(a)), only the middle dark spin $\pi$ pulse is replaced with a Hahn-Echo sequence.
+The separation between the two probe segments is fixed, while $\tau$ is varied within the evolution segment.

-The stretching factor for the bare case is 3.42 $\pm$ 1.47 and for 30 ALD cycles is $n_\mathrm{e} =2.91 \pm 1.11$ (Fig.~\ref{figSI:DEERT2stretch}).
+Fig.~\ref{figSI:DarkT2}(b) shows dark spin $T_2$ times for four distinct NV centers in Sample 0 before and after coating with 30 cycles of \ch{TiO_2}.
+Interestingly, the ALD coating does not alter the dephasing rate of the dark spins suggesting that the dephasing mechanism is independent of \ch{TiO2}-thickness and not limited by defects in this \ch{TiO_2} capping layer.
+The stretching factor for the bare case is 3.42 $\pm$ 1.47 and for 30 ALD cycles is $n_\mathrm{e} =2.91 \pm 1.11$ (Fig.~\ref{figSI:DarkT2}(c)).
 These values are not significantly different from each other and indicate the decoherence is mainly due to nuclear spins~\cite{yang2016quantum}, namely the proton spins in the objective immersion oil.